-According to a 2020 market analysis report by Grand View Research, the global e-commerce fulfillment services market was worth $69.68 billion in 2019.
-By 2027, the market is expected to reach $113.59 billion.
-This projected increase in value is largely contributed to the number of speedy, convenient, and reliable e-commerce shipping and fulfillment options that delight and convert consumers into regular online shoppers.
+According to a market analysis report by Grand View Research, the eCommerce fulfillment services market was worth $97.33 billion in 2022 and is expected to grow at a compound annual growth rate (CAGR) of 13.9% from 2023 to 2030.
+This projected increase in value is largely contributed to the number of speedy, convenient, and reliable eCommerce shipping and fulfillment options that delight and convert consumers into regular and return online shoppers.

-There are a number of factors to consider when determining your shipping process.
-These factors include
+There are several factors to consider when determining your shipping process, including:

 - Product size and weight.
 Keeping an up-to-date list of your products’ measurements and weights will help you provide your customers with accurate pricing.
 It’ll also help you get a better idea of your total costs.

 - Shipping rates and methods offered.
 Businesses can either choose to absorb shipping costs or pass them onto consumers.
-Free shipping is one of the most popular options for businesses, with 77% offering free shipping.
+Free shipping is one of the most popular options for businesses; a 2022 survey of 100 top retail brands found that 96% offered a free shipping option.
 Although customers like to see free or flat-rate shipping before making a purchase, they also like to be offered a variety of shipping options like same-day or two-day shipping.
 Beyond this, an online store also needs to consider the types of shipping methods it wants to use to get online orders to customers in a timely manner.

 - Type of packaging.
 The right packaging matters.
 This ensures that items aren’t damaged during transit and that you don’t overpay for packaging.
 Worth noting: Carriers like USPS or UPS frequently offer free packaging.

 - Level of service required.
 Another important factor to consider is the level of service you promise your customers.
-For example, a luxury retail business may choose to offer multiple same-day delivery options.
+For example, a luxury retail business may choose to offer multiple same-day delivery options or even a “white glove” level of service.
 Not only are customer expectations high for this type of high-end online business, but customers are also willing to pay more for exceptional service.

 - Tracking.
 An important component of building a good customer experience is offering consumers transparency in order tracking.
 Tracking will also help you to identify and resolve any issues as quickly as possible.